 This website is a collaborative effort by Garnet Angeconeb and Ashley Wright.
-They are friends and colleagues who have known each other for more than twenty years.
+They are friends and colleagues who have known each other since 1989.

 Garnet Angeconeb is an Anishnaabe man from the Lac Seul First Nation in Northern Ontario.
 He grew up on his family’s traditional territory, until the age of seven, when he was forced by the Government of Canada to go to Pelican Indian Residential School.
 Garnet suffered many negative effects of government policies in the decades following his years at the school.
 Despite those personal hardships, he became a journalist, a community leader, and a respected elder in both Aboriginal and non-Aboriginal communities.
 The stories on the pages of this website belong to Garnet; they represent his journey from residential school to reconciliation, and his unrivalled courage in sharing his life story with all Canadians.